MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-client-vpn-connections.md

 1. Sign in to the domain-joined client computer containing the template VPN profile with the same user account that the section “Manually create a template connection profile” described.

-2. Paste Listing 1 in to Windows PowerShell integrated scripting environment \(ISE\), and customize the parameters described in the comments.
+2. Paste Listing 1 into Windows PowerShell integrated scripting environment \(ISE\), and customize the parameters described in the comments.
 These are $Template, $ProfileName, $Servers, $DnsSuffix, $DomainName, $TrustedNetwork, and $DNSServers.
 A full description of each setting is in the comments.

 3. Run the script to generate **VPN_Profile.xml** and **VPN_Profile.ps1** on the desktop.